Written by Don from Millennium Bug.

-Without a great sound, your dazzling technique and mastery of repertoire mean nothing.
-Cover band guitarists in particular are often required to radically change their sound from song to song.
+Without a great guitar tone, your dazzling technique and mastery of repertoire mean nothing.
+Cover band guitarists, in particular, are often required to radically change their sound from song to song.

 Don from Millennium Bug unravels the mystery of great guitar tone.

 It’s a funny thing.
 Electric guitarists seem to obsess over the tone of their instrument more than almost any other type of musician.
 Yet, they don’t always sound good.
 There are several reasons for this:

 Great guitar tone is not just down to one ingredient

 (e.g. a great guitar).
 It’s a whole chain of events starting at your fingers and ending at your speaker.
 It’s like cooking; change one ingredient and you may find you have to tweak the others.

 Many players know roughly what sound they want but are completely overwhelmed with choice when it comes to getting it.
 Some spend so much time trading gear they never learn how to get the best from what they already have.